pratipc/DevOpsClassCodes/README.md

 ##Addressbook Tutorialll
 Niladris second change
 = by==================== hello eeeee
 This tutorial teaches you some of the basic concepts in [Vaadin Framework](https://vaadin.com).
-It is meant to be a fast read for learning how to get started -ddd not an example on how application should be designed.
+It is meant to be "todays chages" a fast read for learning how to get started -ddd not an example on how application should be designed.
 Please note this example uses and requires Java 8 to work..  test test test test test test fdfd akshaaattt hi world i am great heloo hellooo testeeeccccccc test test ssss